kohkimakimoto/essh/website/content/docs/en/configuration-files.md

 1. Loads `esshconfig_override.lua` in the current directory.
 1. Loads `~/.essh/config_override.lua`.

-If you use `--config` command line option, Essh loads the file and the per-user configuration files (`~/.essh/config.lua` and `~/.essh/config_override.lua`) will be ignored.
+If you use `--config` command line option or `ESSH_CONFIG` environment variable, Essh loads the file and the per-user configuration files (`~/.essh/config.lua` and `~/.essh/config_override.lua`) will be ignored.
 In this case, configuration are applied in the following order:

-1. Loads a file specified by `--config` command line option.
+1. Loads a file specified by `--config` command line option or `ESSH_CONFIG` environment variable.
-1. Loads a file the name of which end in `_override`, that specified by `--config` command line option. ex) If you use `--config=myconfig.lua`, valid file name is `myconfig_override.lua`.
+1. Loads a file the name of which end in `_override`, that specified by `--config` command line option or `ESSH_CONFIG` environment variable. ex) If you use `--config=myconfig.lua`, valid file name is `myconfig_override.lua`.

 ## Lua